coloradorca/CEhomework/README.md

 3. Build an Element to any weather API that is free and can provide historical weather data.
 You do ​NOT​ need to add every endpoint.
 The only endpoints you need will be based on the use case described below.

+Skipped this one due to account priveleges and an internal bug with the Cloud Elements platform.
 ___

 4. Build a Formula - Use Case: when the formula is triggered (manually triggered formula) the user should receive a message stating the mean temperature over the previous 2 weeks (use the element you built in #3 above).
 The message can be an email or text message.
 You decide!
 Most messaging services have free developer options.
 Optional:​ Instead of messaging the mean temperature POST a CSV file to a documents hub element with the data.

-In this repo there is the formula.json file.
-In this formula, there are currently 7 steps.
+Within the Cloud Elements Ecosystem, I created a formula called "Integrate with SG", there are currently 6 steps.

 1. (trigger) the event that triggers the formula (it is currently manually triggerd).
 2. (buildHeader) A JS script step which builds the header for next step (HTTP Request to GET weather data from the NCDC's RESTful API).
 3.  (getWeatherData) HTTP GET request as previously mentioned, including the header data created in step two (${steps.buildHeader}).
 4.  (formatData) The result from the HTTP Request is formated in a JS Script which takes the GET request's response, and calculates the mean temperature over a two week period, returning that number to the successive step.
-5. (buildBody) This fifth step is another JS Script step which takes the mean temperature, and drafts the body of the email.
+5. (buildEmailBody) This fifth step is another JS Script step which takes the mean temperature, and drafts the body of the email.
+The JSON format of the POST request body taken from the SendGrid Element Instance's API Docs, not from the SendGrid's POST request body JSON format.

-6. (SGHeaders) JS Script Step to create the headers for the SendGrid POST call.
-7.  (sendGridEmail) A HTTP POST request to the SendGrid RESTful Endpoint, include the body and headers created in steps 5 & 6.
+6. (sendGrid) Incorporating an Element API Request (/messages) to the SendGrid Element Instance, include the body and created in previous step as a variable ``${steps.buildEmailBody}``

-I'm sure it is possible to combine some of the logic and variables into less steps, but it is clear to me how everything flows with the steps in this order.